therishabh/salesforce-apex/README.md

 >> In the above scenario we can not handle after update trigger because in trigger handler we are updating contacts itself, so if we'll handle after update trigger then it'll go to in a infinite loop (recusion situation will come)
 ```

+#### Q: When Maximum Trigger Depth Exceeded Error comes ?
+Ans : When trigger goes to recursive loop, that means trigger called itself back to back. we can solve this by static boolean variable (see resolve recursion)

 ## How to avoid recursion in Trigger
 Recursion is the process of executing the same Trigger multiple times to update the record again and again due to automation.
 There may be chances we might hit the Salesforce Governor Limit due to Recursive Trigger.